Unpacking after Vacation

 Unpack the suitcases

 That last thing, unpacking the suitcases, is one of those tasks that can linger, undone, for weeks on end (see: Everybody Loves Raymond season 7, episode 22: "Baggage").
 I'm prone to procrastination when it comes to tidying, so I've found that unpacking right away is the best way to ensure it happens within a decently acceptable timeframe.
-I lay it open right by our front door which is right in the path of traffic, and pick up a few pieces when I pass it as I'm moving about the apartment.
+I lay my suitcase open right by our front door which is right in the path of foot traffic, and pick up a few pieces when I pass it as I'm moving about the apartment.

 We ordered in for dinner, because there was no way we were cooking that night.